Quebec passes bill requiring citizens to uncover faces while receiving public services

 The full impact of Bill 62 remains to be seen, and the province says it will sit down with municipalities and public bodies to discuss its implementation.

-While the legislation is said to be about state religious neutrality, the entire debate and vote over the bill unfolded in a legislature where a large crucifix hangs over the speaker's chair.
+While the legislation is said to be about state religious neutrality, the entire debate and vote over the bill unfolded in a legislature where a large crucifix hangs over the Speaker's chair.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.